ta10101/BroNode/README.md

 ### For HolOS Users

-1. Download a release of the iso from our releases page: TBD
+1. Download a release of the iso from our releases page: https://github.com/Holo-Host/edgenode/releases/download/v0.0.7ga.5/holos-v0.0.7ga.5.iso
-2. Burn a USB stick, to install on your own hardware or install it in a virtualized environment of your choosing.
+2. Burn the iso to a USB stick to install on your own physical hardware or install it in a virtualized environment of your choosing.
+For a more detailed step-by-step on this, please follow the instructions in the Support [How To Guide](https://docs.google.com/document/d/1f3_5Ddff50pFIuzRJAmqGwT9nE873TKQC182LKyJJ4k/edit?tab=t.0#heading=h.ik0z3qmvpegt).
-3. Follow the instructions provided to choose persistence, container instance, and other configuration options for the machine.
-4. Follow [these](TBD) instructions to install and manage hApp instances you will be running on your node.
+3. Choose live-mode or install from the Grub boot menu

 ## Documentation